QUICK SUMMARY:

 Monitor all your clients’ Google Analytics data in live dashboards that are easy to understand.
 All from one single login.
 Try AgencyAnalytics free for 14 days!

-2. Social Media Analytics
+2. Social Media Marketing Analytics

-The back end of social media shares several insights on follower growth, post-performance, and audience demographics.
+The back end of social media marketing shares several insights on follower growth, post-performance, and audience demographics.
 You can also plug your social media accounts into AgencyAnalytics social media reporting tool to see all your metrics in a comprehensive social media dashboard.

 3. Email Database